Daycare regulations set to take effect in August have caretakers worried

 "I don't feel like the state had the right to tell us that, and give us no funding for it," said Priest.
 "I get phone calls probably 8 to 10 times a day for parents looking for childcare."

 Childcare across Washington is in high demand.
-Ashley Ming, a customer of Priest's says she knows that firsthand.
-Ming has been taking her son to Priest for some time.
-Before Ming's son became of age to attend Priest's daycare, Ming says she called several daycare facilities to find a reliable place.
-Ming eventually found one that turned out to be a bad experience.
+Ashley Mings, a customer of Priest's says she knows that firsthand.
+Mings has been taking her son to Priest for some time.
+Before Mings' son became of age to attend Priest's daycare, Mings says she called several daycare facilities to find a reliable place.
+Mings eventually found one that turned out to be a bad experience.

 Priest says it's not only the degree that the WAC's will require.
 Facilities would have to change the way they operate too, like becoming ADA compliant.
 That addition could be costly too, Priest says.